Mangul-Lab-USC/Mangul-Lab-USC.github.io/_members/serghei-mangul.md

 twitter: serghei_mangul
 ---

+Dr. Mangul is an Assistant Professor in the Department of Clinical Pharmacy in the University of Southern California School of Pharmacy.
+His lab designs, develops and applies novel and robust data-driven, computational approaches that will accelerate the diffusion of genomics and biomedical data into translational research and education.
+His lab believes in data analysis transparency, effective sharing, reproducibility, software usability, and archival stability to foster a sustainable data science ecosystem in biomedical research.
 Dr. Mangul received his Ph.D. degree in bioinformatics from Georgia State University.
 He completed postdoctoral training with Prof. Eleazar Eskin in computational genomics at the University of California Los Angeles (UCLA).
-His expertise is in the area of bioinformatics, computational biology and biomedical data science.
-He is inetersted in developing and applying comprehensive bioinformatics methods for the analysis of data collected from large-scale clinical cohorts to identify novel markers prognostic of disease risk in high-dimensional clinical data.